-"The stuff of which heroes are made" -Wood pulp and printer's ink .--
+A sure thing-Your feminine oppo- The counterfeiter never takes more than a passing interest in his busi- "The stuff of which heroes are made" -Wood pulp and printer's ink.

 When a girl counts on her fingers, she invariably counts most on the engagement finger.
-When competition among surgeons
+When competition among surgeons is not usually strong, they nearly all have cut prices.-Truth.

-Pessimist--"Revenge is sweet."
-Philosopher-"Maybe; but it leaves a bad taste in your mouth."-New York Journal.

-Priscilla-"Don't you wish you were old Van Bullion's wife," Prunclla- "No; but I wish I was his widow."- New York Herald.

-If a woman wants a welcome when she gets home she should leave her husband with the baby when she goes, -Atchison Globe.
+The man with only one idea is much more dangerous than the man without any ideas at all.-Dallas News.
+"The Colonel is a very reserved an."
+"Yes.
+Always was-all through man."
+"Yes.
+Always was-all through the war."-Cleveland Plain Dealer.
+A good name will give you the use of other men's riches.
+But its riskier to be an indorser than a capitalist .-Pessimist--"Revenge is sweet."
+Philosopher--"Maybe; but it leaves a bad taste in your mouth."-New York Journal.
+Priscilla--"Don't you wish you were old Van Bullion's wife?"
+Prunella"No; but I wish I was his widow."-- If a woman wants a welcome when she gets home she should leave her husband with the baby when she goes. -Atchison Globe.
 When a boy washes his face without being told, his mother thinks that there is something the matter with him.-Pittsburg Dispatch.
-We all admit that marriage is a lottery, but we are, also, convinced that know the lucky combination .-Kate Field's Washington.
+We all admit that marriage is a lot-tery, but we are, also, convinced that we know the lucky combination.- Kate Field's Washington.
 A petrified woman has been found in Illinois.
-It is suspected that her husband paid a dressmaker's bill with-
+It is suspected that her husband paid a dressmaker's bill without kicking. -Buffalo Express.

-out kicking. - Buffalo Express.
 They say that time is money, yet

-"Twould be a joy most strange
+'Twould be a joy most strange

 If we could take five minutes out

 And get \$5 change.

 -American Industries.

-"What did Mangie receive that medal for that he now wears?" has run over more people than any man in our bieyele club."-Chicago Inter-Ocean.
+"What did Mangie receive that medal for that he now wears?"
+"He has run over more people than any man in our bicycle club."-Chicago

-Edith-"I thought you and Mabel were fast friends."
-Neblie-"We used "And you are not now?"
-"No." "What was his name?"-New York Weekly.
+Edith--'I thought you and Mabel were fast friends."
+Nellie --'We used to be."
+"And you are not now?"
+"No." "What was h's name?"-New York Weekly.
+"There is one thing can be said of

-"There is one thing can be said of Brown-he always attends to his own business."
-"Yes, sir; that's why his last employer discharged him."-Chicago Inter-Ocean, Teacher of Decorum-"Now, Jimmy, why is it that a man speaks of his wife as his better half?"
-Jimmy-'Mebbe, 't's cos she costs th' most !" -Cleveland Plain Dealer.
+Brown-he always attends to his own business."
+"Yes, sir; that's why his last employer discharged him."-Chicago Inter-Ocean.
+Teacher of Decorum-"Now, Jimmy, why is it that a man speaks of his wife as his better half?"
+Jimmy-"Mebbe, 't's cos she costs th' most!"-Cleveland Plain Dealer.
 "You should see Cholly in his new spring suit.
-He is out of sight."
+He is out of sight.
 "Then he illustrates a proverb."

-of mind."-New York Press.
+'What proverb?"
+"Out of sight, out of mind."-New York Press.
 All up and down the whole creation, Everywhere we roam,

 The whiff of paint and soapsuds makes

-Every place like home,
+Every place like home.

--Chicago Inter-Ocean,